MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ExternalInOutlook.md

 ```

 ### -AllowList
 The AllowList parameter specifies exceptions to external sender identification in supported versions of Outlook.
-Messages received from the specified senders or senders in the specified domains don't receive the External tag in the subject line.
+Messages received from the specified senders or senders in the specified domains don't receive the External icon in area of the subject line.
 Valid values are domains (contoso.com) or email addresses (admin@contoso.com).

 To enter multiple values and overwrite any existing entries, use the following syntax: `Value1,Value2,...ValueN`.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

 To add or remove one or more values without affecting any existing entries, use the following syntax: `@{Add="Value1","Value2"...; Remove="Value3","Value4"...}`.

 This parameter is meaningful only when the value of the Enabled parameter is $true.

+The maximum number of entries is 30, and the total size of all entries can't exceed one kilobyte.

 ```yaml
 Type: MultiValuedProperty